 Chris: in charge

 Skeleton Life: Originator of the Skeleton Theatre concept.
-Designer of the arm/servo structures, editor for the audio clips, programmer for the animation, owner of the house where Skeleton Theatre exists.
+Designer of the arm/servo structures, creator of the audio, scriptwriter, programmer for the animation, owner of the house where Skeleton Theatre exists.

 Dave: